isomerpages/moe-bendemeersec/_resources-for-student-n-parent/MOE FAS Application.md

 ---
 #### MOE Financial Assistance Scheme (FAS)

 Students who require financial assistance are to download and fill in the application form.
-Please call the school at 62927616 or email us at bendemeer_ss@moe.edu.sg if you have any enquiries.
+Please call the school at 62927616 or email us at
+<a href="mailto:bendemeer_ss@moe.edu.sg">bendemeer_ss@moe.edu.sg</a> if you have any enquiries.

 For more information on the MOE Financial Assistance Scheme (FAS), please refer to the MOE website <a target="_blank" href="https://www.moe.gov.sg/financial-matters/financial-assistance">here</a>.